haeringer/srx-yamlr/README.md

     python manage.py test tests_units
     python manage.py test tests_functional

-The functional tests are made with Selenium, which can be accessed at vnc://localhost:5900 for debugging purposes.
+The functional tests are made with Selenium, which can be accessed at vnc://localhost:5900 (password "secret") for debugging purposes.

 Use coverage.py to check backend test coverage of the project: